palacaze/gentoo-nanopi-r4s/readme.md

 ### Configuring the network

 There are 2 network interfaces.
-The first one is available as eth0, the other enp1s0.
+The WAN interface is available as `eth0`, whereas the LAN one appears as `enp1s0`.
+OpenRC will attempt DHCP requests on enabled but not configured interfaces.

 ```sh
 emerge -a dhcpcd